3 Ancient Herbal Cleanses That Show The Deeper Meaning Of Detoxing

 There are two main approaches to eliminating toxins within Ayurveda.

 These are physical elimination rituals often done with purgatives or medicated enemas.
-I can't say enough how powerful medicated enemas can be when safely administered.

 3. Cleansing in Shamanic culture